obmarg/cynic/cynic-book/src/derives/inline-fragments.md

 Cynic requires a fallback variant on each `InlineFragments` that will be matched when the server returns a type other than the ones you provide.
-This allows your code to continue compiling & running in the face of additions to the server, similar to the usual GraphQL backwards compatability guarantees.
+This allows your code to continue compiling & running in the face of additions to the server, similar to the usual GraphQL backwards compatibility guarantees.

 ```rust
 #[derive(cynic::InlineFragments)]